-Since the 2013 CSS, the projects within the working groups have been meeting, collaborating and delivering valuable outputs as part of their objectives.
-Click here to see the summary of the working groups and their overall objectives moving into 2014.
+Since the 2014 CSS, the projects within the working groups have been meeting, collaborating and delivering valuable outputs as part of their objectives.
+The two links below provide an overview of the current working groups and a long list of the deliverables produced by the work.

-Over the past year, the Working Groups have successfully delivered on a number of their goals to better support industry and FDA.
+Over the past year, the projects within the Working Groups have successfully delivered on a number of their goals to better support industry and FDA.
 Below are some of those successful projects.

-• Study Data Reviewer's Guide (SDRG) – A standardized template providing best practices and recommendations for information needed within a submission regarding the analyses and ADaM
+- Analysis Data Reviewer's Guide (ADRG) – A standardized template providing best practices and recommendations for information needed within a submission regarding the analyses and ADaM

-With so many attendees arriving on Sunday evening, we will host an informal networking session with drinks, snacks and the opportunity to browse the posters.
+With so many attendees arriving on Sunday evening, we will host an informal working group meet and greet with drinks, snacks and the opportunity to browse the posters.
 The working groups will have introductory sessions providing an overview of their history, current projects, and how you can contribute.
 This will allow the projects to hit the ground running on Monday.
 Join us on Sunday evening and network with your colleagues from across industry and FDA and learn about the exciting work being done across projects.

-The conference will commence at 5pm on Sunday, March 16th with the opening networking session and end at 5pm on Tuesday, March 18th.
+The conference will commence at 5pm on Sunday, March 15th with the opening working group meet and greet session and end at 4pm on Tuesday, March 17th.

 Online registration will open the first week of November and the Symposium is limited to only 300 attendees so register early before the event is sold out.
 Advanced onsite registration will open on Sunday, March 16th between 4pm - 5pm.